Ozy-Viking/exaile_testing/tests/CSCI926/bugs/MetadataList_common.md

 	]
 	```

-1. Return to the `insert` method.
-1. Again a slice is used to insert the actual metadata value, resulting in:
+1. Return to the `insert` method, again a slice is used to insert the actual metadata value, resulting in:

 	```python
 	metadata = [